neurobionics/onshape-robotics-toolkit/docs/kinematic-graph-subassembly-mates.md

 - All mates have absolute PathKeys
 - PathKeys match instances in global registries
 - All valid mates are included in graph
-- Result: Fully connected kinematic tree
+- Result: Fully connected kinematic graph

 ## Design Rationale